 HISTORY OF SPINKS MEMORIAL CAMP

 Marcellus Citizens, Inc. invites you to share the adventures that await you at Spinks Memorial Camp.
-The Forty-Four plus acres of woodlands and fields lie just south of the Village of Marcellus on Route 175.
-The youth recreation area is available for day hikes.
-Overnight camping is allowed with a permission and proof of insurance.
-There is a nominal fee for overnight camping however the group will be assigned a project to help with the upkeep of our camp.
+It is situated in the town of Marcellus in southwestern Onondaga County, the fifty-nine plus acres of woodlands and fields lie just south of the Village of Marcellus on Route 175.
+The youth recreation area is available for day hikes, while overnight camping is allowed with a permit.
+There is a $1.00 fee per camper per night camping, and the group will be assigned a project to help with the upkeep of our camp.
 Water is not available at the camp but with the camp roadway, water is easily obtainable at nearby Marcellus Park.

-Spinks Memorial Camp was established more than forty years ago when Amos Spinks and his brothers donated the land to the Marcellus Boy Scouts.
+Spinks Memorial Camp was established more than fifty years ago when Amos Spinks and his brothers donated the land to the Marcellus Boy Scouts.
 The Marcellus Citizens Inc. was established to act as a holding company for the scouts.
-The land was used for many years but in time local scouting groups grew disinterested in the camp.
-It quickly became run down, while dead and leaning timber made the camp unsafe.
-The camp roadway slowly eroded and became unusable.
+The land was used for many years but in time, local scouting groups grew disinterested in the camp, and it quickly became run down.
+Standing dead and leaning timber made the camp unsafe, and the camp roadway slowly eroded and became unusable.
 Open fields were quickly reclaimed by nature.

 In 1982, members of Explorer Post 266 began what become known as the “Spinks Memorial Camp Revitalization Program”.
 The first order of business was the re-establishment of the Marcellus Citizens Inc. The new organization became the chartered partner of the Post and the Post’s new number became 666.
 There was much work to be done and post members soon enlisted the help of Boy Scout Troops 66 and 266, along with Cub Scout Pack 166.

-Much since then has been done.
+Since the project, much has since been done.
 Dead trees and leaning timber have been removed from much of the camp, new trails, many of them suitable for cross-country skiing, have been constructed.
-Seven new campsites now dot the camp.
+Seven new campsites now dot the wooded area of the camp.
 The camp game field has been reclaimed and is excellent for large group camping.
-The camp roadway has been completely refurbished, including drainage, making it passable for all types of vehicles.
-(The half-mile long roadway is not plowed during the winter months.)
-A perennial flower garden graced the camp entrance but has fallen into a state of disrepair.
+The camps access roadway has been completely refurbished, including drainage, and pull-offs, making it passable for all types of vehicles.
+However, the half-mile long roadway is not plowed during the winter months, parking on the road at the base of the hill or at Marcellus Park is available.
+A perennial flower garden graces the camp entrance but has fallen into a state of disrepair.
 A woodland garden can be found at the top of the camp along with a Memorial Arboretum.
 Many new trees have been planted over the years throughout the camp.

-More recently, scouts from the local troops have performed many service projects at the camp.
-Some of these projects include trail maintenance, bridge repair, campsite maintenance, burn barrels, fire ring seating, new outhouse and woodshed construction.
+More recently, leaders and scouts from the local troops have performed many service projects at the camp.
+Some of these projects include trail maintenance, bridge repair, campsite maintenance, burn barrels, fire ring seating, and construction of a new outhouse and woodsheds.

 Every year, the local scout groups put on an event, called the All Scouting Outing.
-Held in the fall, this mini-camporee lets local girl, cub, and boy scouts get a taste of the camporee atmosphere.
+Held in the fall, this mini-camporee lets local Girl, Cub, and Boy Scouts get a taste of the camporee atmosphere.
 The Citizens provide refreshment and prizes for the scavenger hunt, while the scout troops create and run various events.
-Most event stations are scouting skill related, although there are some fun ones.
+There are fun event stations, as well as ones that focus on scouting skills.

-Future projects for the camp include an enhance access road, water well, and a second lean-to.
+Future projects for the camp include an improved access road, water supply, orienteering course, geo-caching station, and a small pavilion.

-If you would like to learn more about Spinks Memorial Camp, would like to arrange a tour or become of member of Marcellus Citizens Inc. contact Ed Riefler at 315-673-1901 or write: Marcellus Citizens Inc., 2992 Warners Rd., Warners, NY 13164.
+If you would like to learn more about Spinks Memorial Camp, would like to arrange a tour or become of member of Marcellus Citizens Inc. contact Ed Riefler at 315-256-6313 or email: email@example.com.

 CHECK OUT THE POSSIBILITIES!